 - There is an allegation that the executor or administrator of the estate is behaving inappropriately and should be removed.

-Probate and Administration of Deceased Estates
+Probate and Administration of Deceased Estates in Wallsend

 Finalising the administration of a deceased estate can be a long and difficult process.
 The nature of the assets in the estate will determine the amount of work required, and whether the deceased left a will or died intestate (without a will).